 Remembering Marie Blood's story about chasing the Houdinis turtle "Petie" around the backyard flower beds, it amused me to see this fellow lurking in the leaves.
 Houdini's bust may have traveled away, but Petie's own immortalized likeness (or a reasonable facsimile thereof) has remained at home.

 It was while I was in the backyard that I met the one celebrity magician who attended the open house, Steve Cohen.
 We had a nice chat, and when Steve told me he was an admirer of Frederick Eugene Powell, I pulled up on my phone a photo of Houdini and Powell standing almost exactly where we were standing at that moment.
 Of course, we had to take a pic.
 Thanks to the very nice Tímea Sánta for snapping the below.

 The grand finale of the tour would have been Houdini's basement, which continued to yield Houdini treasures into the 1980s.
 Might there still be undiscovered treasures down there?
 Unfortunately, the owner had locked the basement door and we were unable to go down, so it looks like this is one part of 278 that will hold onto its secrets...for now.
-[Addendum: The "giant wheel" in the basement of 278.]
+[Addendum: Is there a Houdini prop in the basement of 278?]